Losant/losant-docs/docs/dashboards/overview.md

+---
+description: Learn about visualizing your data through Losant Dashboards.
+---

 # Dashboards

 Losant dashboards provide a flexible and powerful way to display information relevant to your specific connected solution.
 Users can have many different dashboards and a single dashboard can display information from many different applications and devices.